OUTSIDE THE BOX || APRIL 2026

 A neuro-affirming approach means recognising that different brains work in different ways, and that these differences are a normal part of human diversity.

-This month, here’s an example of a neuro-affirming approach to emotional regulation differences.
+Here’s an example of a neuro-affirming approach to time blindness.

 Employer tips: